Therm-a-Rest Down Pillow Review

-The Therm-a-Rest Down is just a down-filled topper, which requires the use of a separate stuff sack filled with extra clothes or outerwear (not included).
+The Down Pillow is just a down-filled topper, which requires the use of a separate stuff sack filled with extra clothes or outerwear (not included).
 The Down Pillow employs a combination of a locking drawstring and a fabric strip to adhere to any small duffel or stuff sack.
 The result gives users customizable support (based on the amount and type of extra clothing used) combined with luxury and comfort of lightweight down.

 The Down Pillow earns above-average scores for comfort.
 We enjoyed the unmistakable sensation of down against our noggins.
 That comfort increased considerably when we combined the Down Pillow with a stuff sack filled with a fleece jacket and a down puffy.
 We found the thin, silky polyester shell very comfortable.
 However, its thin nature allowed the down to compress quickly during the night, leaving a less-than-desirable amount of padding under our heads.